 #2.
 You Can Skip The Structure Inspection

 When selling a house, the focus is on how good the structure is and whether or not it will continue to be a safe structure for its users.
 So, if you’re selling a house, the focus is on fire and flood potential, upgrades, risks like mold or termites, etc. But when you’re selling land, these factors don’t matter.

 #3.
 You’ll Need To Identify The Development Potential

 The secret to selling a house is to get people to see themselves living there; the secret to selling land is to get people to see the development potential of the land in the future.
 For example, you might want to tell buyers about how the city is growing toward the empty land, so it will be perfect to develop a new community someday, or you might show the potential buyer a geological sample that proves the land is ideal for farming.

 When selling a house to someone, you’re usually talking to a “retail buyer” – that is, someone who is thinking about buying a home that they can live in.
 But when selling land to someone, it’s a very different kind of buyer – if you’re selling the land for recreation then it’s a retail buyer who wants to enjoy some wide open spaces; if you’re selling the land for development potential then it’s an investor who is thinking of buying the land because they can make money from it.
 When you know who you are selling to, it becomes much easier to tell the right people about the potential of the property.

-Do you have land you want to sell in USA?
-If you’re thinking of selling and if you’re wondering why selling land is different than selling your house in USA, then you might like this: we are currently buying land and would like to make you an offer for your land.
+Do you have land you want to sell in Stockton?
+If you’re thinking of selling and if you’re wondering why selling land is different than selling your house in California, then you might like this: we are currently buying land and would like to make you an offer for your land.